 I actively collected data in the form of text and voice chat for a one month period which I hope will illustrate some of what I have to say, but a lot of my insights come from the overall 22 month experience in the game and 8 month experience with the group.
 When I started collecting data, I asked for permission and asked the raid members to tell me if they were under 18 so I could exclude their chat from my analysis.
-Only one told me he was under 18, which supports my suspicion that most players of WoW on RP servers who get into high-end raid groups are adults.2 This is partially due to the time commitment required of high-end raiding and leveling a character up to 60.
-There are certainly many minors playing the game, in general, but I did not normally have much interaction with them once I was involved with the end-game content.
+Only one told me he was under 18, which supports my suspicion that most players of WoW on RP servers who get into high-end raid groups are adults.
+This is partially due to the time commitment required of high-end raiding and leveling a character up to 60 (Ducheneaut,